1982 PGA Tour

-The 1982 PGA Tour season was played from January 7 to October 31, and consisted of 44 official money events.
-Calvin Peete, Craig Stadler, and Tom Watson won the most tournaments, four, and there were five first-time winners.
-The tournament results, leaders, and award winners are listed below.
+The 1982 PGA Tour was the 67th season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 14th season since separating from the PGA of America.

+Changes for 1982

-The season began as the "TPA Tour," then reverted to the "PGA Tour" in mid-March.
+The season began as the TPA Tour, then reverted to the PGA Tour in mid-March.
 The "Tournament Players Association" name had been adopted less than seven months earlier, in late August 1981.

 Schedule

 The following table lists official events during the 1982 season.

 Unofficial events

 The following events were sanctioned by the PGA Tour, but did not carry official money, nor were wins official.

-Money leaders
+Money list

 The money list was based on prize money won during the season, calculated in U.S. dollars.